cognitedata/deploy-functions-oidc/README.md

 ## Continuous Deployment

-Some customers may require you to have more than a single project.
+Most customers will require you to have more than a single project.
 Often we have two: `development` and `production`, some customers have up to 4: `dev`, `test`, `pre-prod`, `prod`.
 In order to support that, we need to have a process with formal gatekeepers and approvals.
-GitHub doesn't support tag protection but has branch protection mechanisms with PRs as gatekeeping.
+GitHub doesn't support tag protection but has environment and branch protection mechanisms with PRs as gatekeeping.

+#### Option 1- environment protection:
+In github environment settings configure environment protection rule to only allow deployment from protected branches and set reviewers required to approve running workflows on the environment.

+#### Option 2- branch protection:
+To use branch protection to control deployment it is advised to create a separate github action deploying the given branch to the environment(s) desired.
 For that purpose, `deploy-push-master.yaml` has a specific branch that triggers the action (this can actually be a list, but please create another workflow file for that!).
 In addition to that your function' name receives branch name as a suffix, so you can deploy them separately.

-If you want to support more than one deployment (by default we only deploy and keep the content of `master` branch) you need the following:
+If you want to support more than one deployment (by default we only deploy and keep the content of `main` branch) you need the following:
 1. Create a new separate workflow file for the new environment and name it accordingly, i.e. `deploy-push-prod.yaml` if it should run on merges to the `prod` branch.
-You then need to modify it so that all occurrences of `master` are changed to `prod`.
+You then need to modify it so that all occurrences of `main` are changed to `prod`.
-1. For each function, in the `schedules` directory, create a yaml file matching the branch name, i.e. `prod` as in this example.
-   * If the branch name has underscores like `pre_prod`, the file should be named `pre-prod.yaml`
-1. Create 1 (or 2 if using schedules) additional client secret(s) for each new environment.
-For example, you are adding `pre_prod`, then you need to add: `DEPLOY_PRE_PROD` and `SCHEDULES_PRE_PROD`.
+2. Create new github environments with required secrets.

 # How to use it
 ## Create a repository with this template